All about the Year 11 English Advanced Study Guide

 Reading to Write favours imaginative recreations, Module A is concerned with narrative, and Module B has traditionally focused on critical writing.

 Any module may be the subject of a multimodal presentation task as the assessment.
-We will have an in-depth look at the different Stage 6 assessments in Parts 4 and 5 of this guide.
+We take an in-depth look at the different Stage 6 assessments in Part 4 of our Beginner’s Guide to Acing HSC English.
 (You should note, that this information reflects the 2018/ 2019 changes to Stage 6 assessment.
 If you would like to understand more about these changes, you should read our blog post: The New Year 11 and Year 12 English Assessments.)

 Does this sound challenging?
 It will be.